Neural Exploitation and Exploration of Contextual Bandits: Proposed Method: EE-Net

-\begin{remark} [\textbf{Network structure}] The networks $f_1, f_2$ can have different structures according to different applications.
-For example, in the vision tasks, $f_1$ can be set up as convolutional layers \citep{lecun1995convolutional}.
-For the exploration network $f_2$, the input $ \nabla_{\btheta^1} f_1 $ may have exploding dimensions when the exploitation network $f_1$ becomes wide and deep, which may cause huge computation cost for $f_2$.
-To address this challenge, we can apply dimensionality reduction techniques to obtain low-dimensional vectors of $ \nabla_{\btheta^1} f_1 $.
-In the experiments, we use \citet{roweis2000nonlinear} to acquire a $10$-dimensional vector for $\nabla_{\btheta^1} f_1$ and achieve the best performance among all baselines. \end{remark}
+\begin{remark} [\textbf{Network structure}] The structures of the networks \( f_1 \) and \( f_2 \) can vary depending on the application.
+For instance, in vision tasks, \( f_1 \) can be implemented as transformers \citep{vaswani2017attention}.
+For the exploration network \( f_2 \), the input \( \nabla_{\btheta^1} f_1 \) might have high dimensions when the exploitation network \( f_1 \) is wide and deep, leading to substantial computational costs for \( f_2 \).
+To mitigate this issue, dimensionality reduction techniques can be used to obtain low-dimensional vectors of \( \nabla_{\btheta^1} f_1 \).
+In our experiments, we employed the locally linear embedding (LLE) method from \citep{roweis2000nonlinear} to reduce \( \nabla_{\btheta^1} f_1 \) to a 10-dimensional vector, which achieved the best performance among all baselines.
+We chose LLE for its ability to preserve local non-linear structures in the high-dimensional gradient space.
+The resulting embedding vector is denoted by \( \phi(\bx_{t, i}) \) after normalization. \end{remark}

-\begin{remark} [\textbf{Exploration direction}] \sysn has the ability to determine the exploration direction.
-Given an arm $\bx_{t,i}$, when the estimate $f_1(\bx_{t,i})$ is \emph{lower} than the expected reward $h(\bx_{t,i})$, the learner should make the "upward" exploration, i.e., increase the chance of $\bx_{t,i}$ being explored; when $f_1(\bx_{t,i})$ is \emph{higher} than $h(\bx_{t,i})$, the learner should do the "downward" exploration, i.e., decrease the chance of $\bx_{t,i}$ being explored.
-EE-Net uses the neural network $f_2$ to learn $h(\bx_{t,i}) - f_1(\bx_{t,i})$ (which has positive or negative scores), and has the ability to determine the exploration direction.
-In contrast, NeuralUCB will always make "upward" exploration and NeuralTS will randomly choose between "upward" exploration and "downward" exploration (see selection criteria in Table \ref{tab:1} and more details in Appendix \ref{sec:ucb}). \end{remark}
+\begin{remark} [\textbf{Exploration direction}] \sysn has the capability to determine the direction of exploration.
+Given an arm \( \bx_{t,i} \), if the estimate \( f_1(\bx_{t,i}) \) is \emph{lower} than the expected reward \( h(\bx_{t,i}) \), the learner should increase the likelihood of exploring \( \bx_{t,i} \) ("upward" exploration).
+Conversely, if \( f_1(\bx_{t,i}) \) is \emph{higher} than \( h(\bx_{t,i}) \), the learner should decrease the likelihood of exploring \( \bx_{t,i} \) ("downward" exploration).
+EE-Net employs the neural network \( f_2 \) to predict \( h(\bx_{t,i}) - f_1(\bx_{t,i}) \), which yields positive or negative scores and thus determines the exploration direction. \end{remark}